Bakterio/karmen-helper/README.md

 ### Dependencies
 - [python 3](https://github.com/python/cpython) - for running the script
 - [libnotify](https://gitlab.gnome.org/GNOME/libnotify) - for sending notifications using notify-send.
-- [espeak](https://github.com/espeak-ng/espeak-ng) - speach to text library for notifying user, when printer finished printing (optional, but you need to comment the line in the script if you don't want to use it)
+- [espeak](https://github.com/espeak-ng/espeak-ng) - speech to text library for notifying user, when printer finished printing (optional, but you need to comment the line in the script if you don't want to use it)

-### Instalation
+### Installation
 Just clone this repo wherever you want.
 ```
 git clone https://github.com/Bakterio/karmen-helper.git